domainaware/parsedmarc/docs/index.rst

       -d, --delete          Delete the reports after processing them -E [ELASTICSEARCH_HOST [ELASTICSEARCH_HOST ...]], --elasticsearch-host [ELASTICSEARCH_HOST [ELASTICSEARCH_HOST ...]]
-                            A list of one or more Elasticsearch hostnames or URLs to use (Default localhost:9200)
+                            A list of one or more Elasticsearch hostnames or URLs to use (e.g. localhost:9200)
+      --hec HEC             URL to a Splunk HTTP Event Collector (HEC) --hec-key HEC_KEY     The authorization key for a Splunk HTTP event collector (HEC)
+      --hec-index HEC_INDEX
+                            The index to use when sending events to the Splunk HTTP Events (Default: dmarc)
-      --save-aggregate      Save aggregate reports to Elasticsearch
-      --save-forensic       Save forensic reports to Elasticsearch
-      -O OUTGOING_HOST, --outgoing-host OUTGOING_HOST
+      --save-aggregate      Save aggregate reports to search indexes --save-forensic       Save forensic reports to search indexes -O OUTGOING_HOST, --outgoing-host OUTGOING_HOST
                             Email the results using this host
       -U OUTGOING_USER, --outgoing-user OUTGOING_USER